 As of December 31, 2020, the Company had not commenced any operations.
-All activity for the period from July 3, 2020 (inception) through December 31, 2020 relates to the Company's formation, the initial public offering ("Initial Public Offering"), which is described below, identifying a target company for a Business Combination and activities in connection with the proposed acquisition of Chariot Opportunity Merger Sub, Inc., a Delaware corporation ("CCC") (see Note 11).
+All activity for the period from July 3, 2020 (inception) through December 31, 2020 relates to the Company's formation, the initial public offering ("Initial Public Offering"), which is described below, identifying a target company for a Business Combination and activities in connection with the proposed acquisition of Chariot Opportunity Merger Sub, Inc., a Delaware corporation ("Chariot Merger Sub"), and Cypress Holdings, Inc., a Delaware corporation ("CCC") (see Note 11).